 2a.
-Emergency numbers/types received via WLAN (for access to EPC) or via untrusted non-3GPP access (for access to 5GC) are only used for detecting emergency calls in the same country, if permission from PLMN selected in 3GPP access was received (see TS 23.401 [28] and TS 23.060 [2] for EPC access, and TS 23.501 [48] and TS 23.502 [49] for 5GC access).
+Emergency numbers and associated types or URN information received via WLAN (for access to EPC) are only used for detecting emergency calls in the same country, if permission from PLMN selected in 3GPP access was received (see TS 23.401 [28] and TS 23.060 [2] for EPC access).

 NOTE 1: Some features described in this clause do not apply for emergency session set-up over WLAN access to EPC or to 5GC.
 The limitations are documented in Annex J and Annex L.

+2b.
+Emergency numbers and associated types received using a list as described in TS 24.008 [13] are only used for detecting emergency calls in the same country.
+The UE can obtain these numbers and associated types via mobility management procedures as described in TS 24.008 [13], TS 24.301 [33] and TS 24.501 [52].
+The associated types consist of a limited number of emergency service categories from which a limited number of URNs can be derived.

+2c.
+Emergency numbers and associated URN information received using a list as described in TS 24.301 [33] are only used when they are valid.
+The validity of these numbers and associated URN information is specified in TS 22.101 [8] clause 10.4.1 (i.e. the serving network indicates whether this list is valid in the country or only in the PLMN).
+The UE can obtain these numbers and associated URN information via mobility management procedures as described in TS 24.301 [33] and TS 24.501 [52].